nessmamd/RISC-V/README.md

 This exercise aims to help you practice processing C strings using the `lbu` and `sb` instructions.
 It's strongly recommended to complete Exercises A and B before attempting this one, as they provide useful examples of system call outputs and C string operations with `lbu` and `sb`.

-## What to Do

-The files required for this exercise are located in `encm369w23lab04/exC`.
-Begin by reading `string-funcs.c` to understand its functionality.
-Build and run an executable to verify if the output matches your expectations.

-Next, edit the file `string-funcs.asm` to ensure that the assembly-language definitions of `copycat` and `lab4reverse` match their C definitions.
-If done correctly, the output from the RARS program should match the output from the C program.

 ### string-funcs.c